Khongchai/serenade-on-a-dream/notes.md

-Make the thing follows the line yourself, so that you can use the custom shaders.
+Make the thing follows the line yourself, so that you can use the custom shaders. => find out what subvector is

 Optimize shooting star geometry to 1 but just instanced 8 times.